Recipes » Pumpkin Bundt Cake Recipe

 Can I freeze Pumpkin Spice Bundt Cake?

 Yes.
 Freeze a whole cake or individual slices.
 Wrap the cake completely or store it in an airtight container to prevent freezer burn.
 Freeze for up to three months.
-Thaw at room temperature or thaw a single slice in the microwave for 20 to 30 seconds at a time until ready.
+Thaw loosely covered at room temperature.
+You can reapply the glaze if it has been absorbed by the cake.

-A sideview of a baked bundt cake with glaze dripping over the top - Hostess At Heart
+A baked bundt pan with glaze dripping down the side.
+Hostess At Heart

 Tips for the perfect Pumpkin Bundt Cake